 Interviews by Child Protective Services workers who are investigating abuse/neglect may be conducted at district schools.
 The parent of a student who is the subject of an investigation, or a sibling of the subject, need not be given notice of such interviews.
-School officials may be present at the interview only if it is necessary to the investigation.
+School officials may be present at the inter-